Itvisors/mendix-DataTables/README.md

-cell-border | Border around all four sides of each cell compact | Reduce the amount of white-space the default styling for the DataTable uses hover | Row highlighting on mouse over nowrap | Disable wrapping of content in the table, so all text in the cells is on a single line (since 1.10.1) order-column | Highlight the column that the table data is currently ordered on row-border | Border around only the top an bottom of each each (i.e. for the rows). stripe | Row striping
+cell-border | Border around all four sides of each cell compact | Reduce the amount of white-space the default styling for the DataTable uses hover | Row highlighting on mouse over nowrap | Disable wrapping of content in the table, so all text in the cells is on a single line order-column | Highlight the column that the table data is currently ordered on row-border | Border around only the top an bottom of each each (i.e. for the rows). stripe | Row striping